yotiosoft/dptran/README.md

 ```

 It is possible to specify the source language with the ``-f`` option and the destination language with the ``-t`` option.
-If you omit the destination language option, the translation will be done in Japanese.
+If you omit the destination language option, the translation will be done in English (EN-US).

 For more information about language codes, see the language list: